.github/workflows/test.yml

 tests | required | Path to .dokkimi/ directory or a specific definition file |

-max-parallel | 6 | Maximum concurrent test namespaces |
+max-parallel | 6 | Maximum concurrent test environments |

-max-booting | 2 | Maximum namespaces booting simultaneously |
+max-booting | 2 | Maximum environments booting simultaneously |

 timeout | 30000 | HTTP request timeout in milliseconds |